NoumenaDigital/npl-integrations/README.md

 #### Option 1: Using the NPL CLI & terraform

-1. Install the NPL CLI by running `make download-cli` in the root directory.
+1. Install the NPL CLI by running `make cli` in the root directory.
 2. Add the following variables to your shell to configure the NPL CLI and restart your terminal

     ```